IDU-CVLab/Images_Preprocessing_2nd/README.md

 * The "Image Volumes" were sliced in Z axial direction, and the slices were then segmentaed using one of the proposed segmentation methods.
 * Training set includes all t2 to t8 images and correspoding masks; i.e. 745 annotated images and 745 annotated masks.
 * Test set includes all t0 and t1 images and corresponding masks; i.e. 84 annotated images and 84 annotated masks.
 * The resulting volume slices were compared against the corresponding lung masks in terms of the dice Coefficient value for two classes.
-Average dice value and minimuim dice values over all lung mask slices were used to evaluate the segemtnation method. <br/>
+Average dice value and minimuim dice value over all lung mask slices were used to evaluate the segemtnation method. <br/>

 The codes are:
 1. 'Region-Based-Segmentation using COVID-19 CT segmentation dataset.ipynb'